fountum/acit-2420-assignment-1/README.md

 # Introduction

 This tutorial will teach you how to create Arch Linux based virtual machines on DigitalOcean with the `doctl` command line interface.
-No knowledge of DigitalOcean, `doctl`, cloud-init, or Linux systems is needed to understand this guide.
+No knowledge of DigitalOcean, `doctl` or cloud-init is needed to understand this guide.
 Most of the steps in this guide will be done using a terminal.

 # Installing and Configuring doctl

 `doctl` is a command line interface that allows you to manage your DigitalOcean resources using a terminal.
-It's capabale of most of the fucntionality available on the DigitalOcean web UI.
+It's capable of most of the fucntionality available on the DigitalOcean web UI.

 ## Downloading and Installing `doctl`